Probably the most popular interfaces ever made, the Focusrite Scarlett 2i2 and Solo interfaces have gone through 3 iterations over the years.

 While most of the free offerings you get have remained the same, Focusrite add more and more stuff, with each new generation of interfaces.

-- Focusrite Scarlett 1st gen interfaces – include an authorization code for Ableton Live Lite, as well as the Scarlett Plug-in Suite, Red 2 and Red 3 Plugins, Softube Time and Tone bundle, Novation Bass Station and 1GB of Loopmasters samples
+- Focusrite Scarlett 1st gen interfaces – include a free serial code for Ableton Live Lite, as well as the Scarlett Plug-in Suite, Red 2 and Red 3 Plugins, Softube Time and Tone bundle, Novation Bass Station and 1GB of Loopmasters samples

 - Focusrite Scarlett 2nd gen interfaces – come with Ableton Live Lite, Pro Tools First, Eleven lite, Eleven MK2 Amp sim, and 12 other stompbox effects, as well as Red 2 and 3 Plugins and Softube's Time and Tone bundle.